DeanLight/spannerlib/tutorials/Advanced usage.md

 # Adding Optimization Passes to the Pass Stack

-Before reading this section, we recommend to go over [detailed readme file](long_readme.md) in order to undrestand how passes work.
+Before reading this section, we recommend to go over [detailed readme file](long_readme.md) in order to understand how passes work.

-There are three kind of optimization passes:
+There are three kinds of optimization passes:
 1. The first one, manipulates rules before they are added to the `term graph`.
 2. The second one, manipulates the structure of the `term graph`.